 • Implementation Outcomes – these indicate whether implementation is being done well and are the visible actions/changes in behaviour that are indicative of an approach taking hold.

 It may help to think of Implementation Outcomes” as the stepping stones that allow you to reach the Final Outcomes”.
-The guidance report identifies 7 main implementation outcomes, as shown in the image below.
+The guidance report identifies seven main implementation outcomes, as shown in the image below.
 When planning for implementation it is important to consider how schools can support these implementation outcomes in both the short and long term.

 Implementation outcomes